rohan-deshpande/trux/README.md

  *
  */
 console.log(Bilbo.getFullName()); // logs Bilbo Baggins

 ```

-From this short example you can see how we can easily branch Trux classes into new classes with custom methods for whatever purpose we like.
+From this short example you can see how we can easily extend Trux classes creating new classes with custom methods for whatever purpose we like.

 ## Working with remote data

 Trux was designed to work with a RESTful API.
 It assumes that your app has one or is working with an existing API, like [Parse](https://parse.com) or [Firebase](https://firebase.com).

 The provided methods within both `Trux.Model` and `Trux.Collection` do make some assumptions as to how data is being sent back from your API.
-If this doesn't gel with your setup, you can simply branch new versions of these and write your own REST methods.
+If this doesn't gel with your setup, you can simply extend these classes and write your own REST methods or alternatively override the base methods yourself.

 For more info on how this is achieved, please check the `remote.html` example which uses Parse and read the docs.